-To date, the performances and the sustainability aspects of BHE have been well studied.
-Many authors used both analytical and numerical models, ranging from one-dimensional BHE model to full 3D subsurface numerical models to assess the long-term performances of those systems (i.e. Rybach and Eugster, 2010; Signorelli et al., 2005; Lyu et al., 2017; Zhang et al., 2016; Stylianou et al., 2017; Zanchini et al., 2010; Lazzari et al., 2010).
-Those are generally expressed in terms of the system coefficient of performance (COP), the ratio between the electrical energy provided to the heat pump and the energy delivered, which is a function of the temperature contrast between the ground and the circulating fluid in the BHE.
+The performance and the sustainability aspects of BHE from an engineering perspective have been covered extensively in the literature.
+Previous works have used both analytical and numerical models, ranging from one-dimensional BHE model to full 3D subsurface numerical models to assess the long-term performances of those systems (i.e. Rybach and Eugster, 2010; Signorelli et al., 2005; Lyu et al., 2017; Zhang et al., 2016; Stylianou et al., 2017; Zanchini et al., 2010; Lazzari et al., 2010).
+These are generally expressed in terms of the system coefficient of performance (COP), the ratio between the electrical energy provided to the heat pump and the energy delivered, which is a function of the temperature contrast between the ground and the circulating fluid in the BHE.
 While Chen et al. (2019) showed that quasi steady-state outflow temperature could be reached after 20 years of production from a BHE in China using a specific heat extraction rate of 100 W/m, Chen et al. (2020) warned that unbalanced heat extraction and injection from BHE in cold regions (i.e. due to greater needs in heating relative to cooling) could lead to an extensive cooling of the ground.
 The efficiency of heat extraction mostly depends on the heat transfer process between the BHEs and the ground.
-In a purely diffusive medium, this is mainly control by the thermal conductivity and diffusivity of the ground (i.e. Stylianou et al., 2017; Chen et al., 2019; Choi and Ooka, 2015).
+In a purely diffusive medium, this is mainly controlled by the thermal conductivity and diffusivity of the ground (i.e. Stylianou et al., 2017; Chen et al., 2019; Choi and Ooka, 2015).
 The presence of groundwater is suggested to improve the long-term performance of BHE both by increasing the heat exchange rate during production (Zanchini et al., 2010; Stylianou et al., 2017; Wang et al., 2013) and by favouring heat recovery during periods of no production (Hein et al., 2016; Erol et al., 2015).
-In such scenario, analysis showed that the soil heat capacity and thermal conductivity only have minor impact on the sustainability of a GSHP systems and that dispersion tends to increase the area of impact of heat extraction.
+In such a scenario, analysis showed that the soil heat capacity and thermal conductivity only have minor impact on the sustainability of a GSHP systems and that dispersion tends to increase the area of impact of heat extraction.
 However, by regarding the sustainability issues of BHE from an engineering perspective (i.e. production temperature), only a few studies treated the ground as a finite heat resource.
 More recently, Walsch et al., (2021) quantified the regional scale thermal interferences caused by a dense deployment of individual shallow BHE for district heating in Switzerland, suggesting the importance of considering the areal impact of heat extraction for future applications of BHE-GSHP systems.
 Here, we investigate the capacity of the ground to provide the required heat load to an individual vertical BHE in the UK and simulate the extent of the heat depletion (i.e. thermal footprint) induced by long-term heat extraction considering a purely diffusive medium.
-By looking at the impact of heat extraction from a geological resource perspective rather than a BHE performance perspective, we clarify the concept of “steady state” production temperature and show that geological conditions in the UK cannot sustainably provide heat to shallow stand-alone vertical BHE.
+By looking at the impact of heat extraction from a geological resource perspective rather than a BHE performance perspective, we clarify the concept of “steady state” production temperature and show that geological conditions in the UK cannot sustainably provide heat to a shallow stand-alone vertical BHE.